My Pet Center

 Acute triaditis may need treatment in a veterinary hospital, but chronic triaditis can often be treated at home.
 Most cats with acute triaditis will recover completely with treatment, but chronic triaditis may need a special diet or medication long-term.
 However, many cats will still live good-quality lives whilst they deal with their condition.

-If your cat has some or all of the symptoms of triaditis, then your should schedule an appointment with your veterinarian to discuss this.
+If your cat has some or all of the symptoms of triaditis, then you should consult with your veterinarian to discuss this.

 Frequently Asked Questions